marxin/texi2rst-generated/sphinx/gcc/options-that-control-optimization.rst

     With :option:`--param`:samp:`=openacc-kernels=parloops`, OpenACC 'kernels'
     constructs are handled by the :samp:`parloops` pass, en bloc.
     This is the current default.

+  .. option:: openacc-privatization

+    Specify mode of OpenACC privatization diagnostics for :option:`-fopt-info-omp-note` and applicable
+    :option:`-fdump-tree-*-details`.
+    With :option:`--param`:samp:`=openacc-privatization=quiet`, don't diagnose.
+    This is the current default.
+    With :option:`--param`:samp:`=openacc-privatization=noisy`, do diagnose.

     The following choices of :samp:`{name}` are available on AArch64 targets: